littleearth/delphiXERO/README.md

 Supports Delphi Sydney

-* Older versions may work but this has not been tested.
+* Older versions may work but this has not been tested
+* RIO: Testing in RIO so far has not worked, OAuth2 authentication would fail, possibly in CodeChallenge generation

 > This is a work in progress so design and requirements may change.